 Rising Star Casino Resort Capital Lease.
 In October 2011, Rising Sun/Ohio County First, Inc., an Indiana non-profit corporation, and Rising Sun Regional Foundation, Inc. teamed up to develop a new 104-room hotel on land adjacent to our Rising Star Casino Resort.
 Construction commenced in December 2012, and the new hotel tower at Rising Star Casino Resort opened November 15, 2013.
-We believe that the added hotel room inventory in proximity to our casino facility will favorably impact revenues and visitor counts.
+The added hotel room inventory in proximity to our casino facility has favorably impacted revenues and visitor counts.

 On August 16, 2013, we entered into a 10-year capital lease for the new hotel tower at Rising Star Casino Resort (the "Rising Star Hotel Agreement") which commenced on November 15, 2013 and provides us with full management control and an option to purchase the new hotel tower at Rising Star Casino Resort at the end of the lease term.
 We have recorded the capital lease obligation and hotel assets in our financial statements.
 On November 15, 2013 we began operating the new hotel tower at Rising Star Casino Resort.
 The Rising Star Hotel Agreement provides that we, as the lessee, assume all responsibilities, revenues, expenses, profits and losses related to the hotel's operations.
 The term of the Rising Star Hotel Agreement is for 10 years from November 15, 2013, with the landlord having a right to sell the hotel to us at the end of the term and our corresponding obligation to purchase it on the terms set forth in the Rising Star Hotel Agreement.
-During the term, we will have the exclusive option to purchase the new hotel tower at a pre-set price.
-On January 1, 2014, we began paying a fixed monthly rent payment of approximately \$0.8 million, which will continue throughout the term of the Rising Star Hotel Agreement, the landlord's recourse is limited to taking possession of the property, collection of all rent due and payable, and the right to seek remediation for any attorneys' fees, litigation expenses, and costs of retaking and re-leasing the property.
+During the term, we will have the exclusive option to purchase the new hotel tower at Rising Star Casino Resort at a pre-set price.
+On January 1, 2014, we began paying a fixed monthly rent payment of approximately \$80,000, which will continue throughout the term of the Rising Star Hotel Agreement, unless we elect to purchase the hotel before the end of the lease period.
+In the event that we default on the lease agreement, the landlord's recourse is limited to taking possession of the property, collection of all rent due and payable, and the right to seek remediation for any attorneys' fees, litigation expenses, and costs of retaking and re-leasing the property.

 The current portion of our capital lease obligation is \$0.7 million, which represents the minimum lease payments, less interest, to be paid over the next year.
-The capital lease obligation, net of current portion is \$6.8 million.
+The capital lease obligation, net of current portion is \$6.6 million.